-Before you buy, ensure that your supplier provides clear, accurate specifications on your scooter.
+Before you buy, ensure that your supplier provides clear information on transporting your scooter.

-- Is it easy to transport by car, van or taxi?
-How is it securely anchored? - Will it fit on conventional transit buses and specialized para-transit vehicles in your area?
+- Is it easy to transport by car, van or taxi? - How is it securely anchored?
+Does it have factory installed anchor points? - Will it fit on conventional transit buses and specialized para-transit vehicles in your area?
 Oversized scooters may be harder to use on public transit due to their wider turning radius.
 (See overleaf for links to municipal transit services in Halton).